 Ph.D.
 Degree Requirements

-A student preparing for a doctorate in philosophy must meet general requirements and, before officially enrolling in PHIL 999 Dissertation, must satisfy these special requirements:
+A student preparing for a doctorate in Philosophy must meet general College and University requirements and satisfy these departmental requirements before proceeding to PHIL 999: Dissertation enrollment:

-- Complete PHIL 800 Tutorial with a grade of B- or higher in the first year of enrollment.
+- Complete PHIL 800: Graduate Tutorial with a grade of B- or higher in the first year of enrollment.

 - Ph.D.
 Course Distribution Requirement: